Guenther has 3 points, Coyotes defeat Capitals | NHL.com

 Sonny Milano and Anthony Mantha scored for the Capitals (28-23-9), who have lost two of three.
 Charlie Lindgren made 23 saves.

+“I’m trying to remember, but I think given the circumstances, for sure, that’s the most disappointing game I’ve coached this year, this team,” Washington coach Spencer Carbery said.
+“In the third period, I will give our guys credit for that 20 minutes.
+But the first two periods, it’s the worst we’ve played all year.”

 Logan Cooley gave Arizona a 1-0 lead at 7:33 of the first period.
-A long pass from Guenther sent Cooley in alone, and he beat Lindgren high to the glove side.
+A long pass from Guenther in the defensive zone sent Cooley in alone, and he beat Lindgren high to the glove side.

+“I think [I was] just trying to cover the slot, and I heard him call,” Guenther said.
+“I just tried to throw it up there, and a nice finish by him.”

 Vejmelka preserved the lead with a sliding pad save to rob Connor McMichael in front at 15:31.